Mallikarjunak16/mlops-spam-detector/README.md

-# mlops-spam-detector
-An end-to-end MLOps pipeline for spam detection using Google Cloud.
 # MLOps End-to-End SMS Spam Detector

 This project is a complete, end-to-end MLOps pipeline for training, deploying, and serving an SMS spam detection model using Google Cloud Platform.
 The system is fully automated, from weekly model retraining to a live prediction API.